 In this section, we present the numerical tests conducted to evaluate the performance of~\texttt{MO-Adagrad}.
 We implemented~\texttt{MO-Adagrad} described in Algorithm \ref{alg:MOADG} in MATLAB, and we set $\varsigma = 10^{-2}$ (see e.g. \cite{gratton2024bounds,prunAdag}).

-For comparison, we implemented a standard descent method in which $-g_k^s$ (obtained solving~\eqref{P3} for $x=x^k$ serves as common descent direction and the step length is determined by using an Armijo-like rule as proposed in~\cite{Fliege00}.
-The method is labeled for~\texttt{MO-Descent} in the forthcoming sections.
+For comparison, we implemented a standard descent method in which $-g_k^s$ (obtained solving~\eqref{P3} for $x=x^k$) serves as common descent direction and the step length is determined by using an Armijo-like rule as proposed in~\cite{Fliege00}.
+The method is referred to as~\texttt{MO-Descent} in the forthcoming sections.
 We report the scheme of~\texttt{MO-Descent} in Algorithm~\ref{alg:MODesc} for completeness.
 In our implementation of~\texttt{MO-Descent}, we set $\beta = 0.1$.

 All tests have been run on an Intel$^{\textnormal{®}}$ Core™ i5-14400F processor running at 2.80GHz under Linux.